Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/03-Intro-to-Flask/slides.md

 def get_compliment():
     compliment = compliments[0]
-    return f'Hello user!
+    return f'Hello there, user!
 You are so {compliment}!'
 ```

 --